sinasaeedifar/sinasaeedifar/README.md

 <br/>

 <p align="left">
-Hi, I'm Yasser Sherqawi.
+Hi, I'm Sina Saeedifar.
 I'm an enthusiastic, motivated developer. seeking to apply and expand my knowledge and skills towards working in a collaborative environment. where I can make a contribution, and learning every day to grow professionally in the IT field.
 </p>